 Maybe you were one of those guys who, before having kids and moving out of the city, commuted to work on a Razor scooter.
 Maybe you rode an electric bike, or a Vespa, or a skateboard.
 Who knows.
 And maybe now you drive a Toyota Yaris.
 (Sensible.)
 But just because you can’t strap a car seat to the back of your old longboard doesn’t mean can’t still let the wind blow through your helmet on the weekends.
 Especially if you own this badass off-road scooter.

 Seriously, look at that beast.
 The rugged Velocifero MAD (MotoTec MAD in the U.S.) is billed as a “cross between a mini-scooter and an electric bike” that, thanks to giant oversized tires, can veer well off your manicured suburban street.
-(You got trails near the house, right?).
+(You got trails near the house, right?)
 The frame is steel, the angled footrest/deck bamboo, the transmission chain, and the front/read brakes disc.
 Also, it has working headlights.
-It weighs just north of 100 pounds but can hold a rider 3 times that, sitting or standing.
+The Velocifero MAD weighs just north of 100 pounds but can hold a rider three times that, sitting or standing.
 That rider just needs to be 13-and-up (sorry, Junior, not yet), at least that’s what they recommend.

-In terms of what’s under the hood: The 48V motor is available in 5 versions, ranging in power from 500 to 1600 watts.
+In terms of what’s under the hood of the Velocifero MAD: The 48V motor is available in five versions, ranging in power from 500 to 1600 watts.
 There’s also a choice of either lead-acid or lithium-ion battery, which can be charged in 4-to-8 hours and can take you as far as 35 miles away from the house (should you require a respite from the kids that your backyard shed isn’t providing).
 Or, if you’d rather take it way up in the hills, it folds flat so you can pack it up ⏤ you, know, just like your old Razor scooter when you got to the office.